 George outlived his wife by 15 years.
 Death swept him away at the age of 58, in Tacoma, on Aug.
 24, 1922.

-Son George Christian Schempp Jr. (1889-1919) was born on or about May 14, 1889 in Tacoma, Pierce County, WA.
+Son George Christian Schempp Jr. (1889-1919) was born on May 14, 1889 in Tacoma, Pierce County, WA.
 He received a bachelor's degee in agriculture in 1911 from Cornell University, where he appears to have met his future wife.
-He married Beatrice George (1889-1980), a native of Ithaca, Tompkins County, NY and the daughter of William F. and Jennie A. (Pickert) George.
-Together, the couple bore four children -- George Christian Schempp III, Lucy Jacoby, Beatrice Reddick and John Schempp.
+In Ithaca, NY on Jan.
+3, 1912, he married Beatrice George (1889-1980), a native of Ithaca, Tompkins County, NY and the daughter of William F. and Jennie A. (Pickert) George.
+Together, the couple bore four children -- Lucy Ann Jacoby, Beatrice Cencer Reddick, George Christian Schempp III and John Schempp.
 For a number of years in the 1910s, he was employed in Georgia to provide agricultural services for the state.
-They lived in or around Camilla, Mitchell County, GA.
+They lived in or around Camilla, Mitchell County, GA and raised pecans.
 While in Athens, Clarke County, GA, he contracted pneumonia and succumbed to the angel of death at the age of 30 on Jan.
 20, 1919.
 Beatrice lived for another 61 years after George's death and moved back home to Ithaca.
 She wedded again to Alfred Haley (1895-1969).
 She belonged to the Cornell Women's Club, Oriana Court of Amaranth, Order of Eastern Star, White Shrine of Jerusalem, Daughters of the American Revolution, Daughters of American Colonists and St. John's Episcopal Church.
 Beatrice died in Lakeside Nursing Home at age 90 on Feb.
 25, 1980.
 Her obituary in the Ithaca Journal said that her survivors included 15 grandchildren and 15 great-grandchildren.

-Daughter Aldeth/Aldyth Schempp ( ? - ? ) was unmarried and in Tacoma in 1919.
+Daughter Aldeth/Aldythe Schempp ( ? - ? ) was unmarried and in Tacoma in 1919.

 She was wedded twice in her lifetime.
-Emma at age 21 was united in holy matrimony on July 27, 1886 with her first spouse, Virginia native Henry C. Powers (1858-1920) of Harper, KS, with Rev. J.A.
-Lucas officiating at the Methodist Episcopal parsonage.
+Emma at age 21 was united in holy matrimony on July 27, 1886 with her first spouse, Virginia native Henry Clay Powers (1858-1920) of Harper, KS, the sonof Joseph and Sarah J.S.
+(Alley) Powers.
+Rev. J.A.
+Lucas officiated the ceremony at the Methodist Episcopal parsonage.
 The Harper (KS) Graphic reported that "The contradicting parties will make Harper their future home," a gossip item reprinted in the Daily Republic.

 Their marriage endured for 34 years until the separation of death.

-Eight children were produced by this couple -- Jessie Whitney, Harvey Powers, Katie Lackins, Albert Powers, Aldythe Hage, Joseph Don Powers, George Powers, Arthur Powers and Mildred Jones.
+Eight children were produced by this couple -- Jessie Whitney, Harvey Clarence Powers, Katherine Irma "Katie" Larkin, Albert Powers, Lucille Aldythe "Lucy" Hage, Joseph Daniel Powers, George Wood Powers, Arthur Elmer Powers and Mildred Emma Jones.

 The couple was in Kansas from 1887 to 1894, at the births of their eldest four children, and then relocated by 1896 to Oklahoma.
 When the federal census enumeration was made in 1900, the Powerses made their home as farmers in Saline, Woods County, OK.
 During the early years of the 1900s decade, the family pulled up stakes again and moved to the Pacific Northwest, where Emma's sister Lucy Schempp and her family had been living since about 1889.

-Henry found work in Tacoma as a "stationery engineer" -- otherwise known as custodian -- for a lumber mill.
+Henry found work in Tacoma as a "stationery engineer" -- otherwise known as custodian -- for a lumber mill, and the family moved there in 1900.
 The family address in 1909-1911 was 1422 South 43rd Street.
 Emma belonged to the Ladies' Sunshine Club and on New Year's Eve 1909 hosted a party in her home to "gather and watch the passing of the old year," said the Tacoma Times.

-Sadly, Henry died on the Fourth of July 1920 at the age of 61.
-A short obituary was printed in the Sacramento Bee.
+Sadly, Henry died in Lodi on the Fourth of July 1920 at the age of 61.
+A short obituary was printed in the Sacramento Bee and a longer one in the Tacoma News Tribune.
+The body was brought back to Tacoma for burial.

 Emma returned to Tacoma where she spent the balance of her life.
 In 1927, she was joined in marriage with John L. Whelan (March 1853-1933), widower of her cousin Josephine (Emerick) Whelan of the family of Emanuel and Elizabeth (Boderfield) Emerick.
 See the Whelan biography for more.

-Daughter Aldythe Powers (1895- ? ) -- also spelled "Alduth" -- was born in about 1895 in Kansas.
+Daughter Lucille "Aldythe" (or "Lucy") Powers (1894- ? ) -- also spelled "Alduth" -- was born on Jan.
+3, 1893 in Harper County, KS.
 She migrated with her parents and family to Oklahoma and thence to Washington State.
 On Oct.
-15, 1911, when she was 16 years of age, she was united in matrimony with Nils Thorn Hage ( ? - ? ).
+15, 1911, when she was 16 years of age, she was united in matrimony with Nils Thorn "N.T."
+Hage ( ? - ? ).
 Rev. Flora B. Nevers officiated the nuptials in the Powers residence.
 "The wedding was simple," reported the Tacoma Times, "only a few intimate friends being present."
+Nils was an immigrant from Norway and became a naturalized citizen in August 1915.
+Two known children of this couple were Ruth Barr and Henrietta Cline.
+Their marriage fell apart, and Aldythe sued for divorce, with her petition granted in December 1936.
+She supported herself through her work for Brown and Haley Candy Company, and she belonged to the Bakers and Candy Workers Union Local 126.
+Her address in the early 1950s was 4509 South M. Street, Tacoma.
+Sadly, at the age of 61, in her home, she passed into the realm of eternity on Aug.
+30, 1954.
+Her obituary appeared in the Tacoma News Tribune.

-Son Joseph Don Powers (1896-1916) was born on June 26, 1896 in Oklahoma.
-At the age of 19, he labored as a farmer in Ashford, Lewis County, WA.
-Sadness cascaded over the family when, suffering from exhaustion and heart failure, Joseph died on Feb.
+Son Joseph Daniel Powers (1896-1916) was born on June 26, 1896 in Enid, Wood County, OK.
+At the age of 19, in 1916, he labored as a farmer and bee ranch operator with his father in Ashford, Lewis County, WA.
+His address at the time was 1422 South 43rd Street.
+Sadness cascaded over the family when the 24-year-old Joseph died during a hunting expedition for wildcats on Feb.
 7, 1916.
-Burial of the remains was in Tacoma Cemetery.
+Reported the Tacoma Daily Ledger:

-Son Arthur Powers (1900- ? ) was born in about 1900 in Oklahoma.
-He was very young when his parents relocated to Tacoma, WA in the Pacific Northwest.
-When he was 11 years of age, in October 1911, he made news in the Tacoma Times after a punishing whipping by the hand of his principal, E.E.
+Son Arthur Elmer Powers (1900-1972) was born in about 1900 in Oklahoma.
+He was a boy of five when his parents relocated to Tacoma, WA in the Pacific Northwest.
+At 11 years of age, in October 1911, he made news in the Tacoma Times after a punishing whipping by the hand of his principal, E.E.
 Crook of the Whitman School.
 Reported the Times, "the principal laid young Powers over a chair and spanked him severely."
 He received a hernia injury from the incident.
 Doctors recommended that he not undergo surgery at that time, but rather suggested that he wear a truss.
 Arthur's mother asked the local prosecuting attorney to pursue the matter, but he took no action. five years later, in 1916, the rupture had not healed properly.
 Arthur's mother took her complaint to the Tacoma Mothers' Congress in September 1916.
 Reported the Times, "A quiet little woman dropped this question like a bomb into the close of the meeting...
 'Don't you ladies think the school board should pay for the operation'?"
 The Congress was sympathetic but also did not act.
 The outcome of the matter is not known.
 Single at age 19, in 1920, he earned a living in Lodi, San Joaquin County, CA as garage machinist.
+In time he was married to Ellen Craig ( ? -1969), an immigrant from Belfast, Ireland.
+They begat two daughters, Doris Pearsall and Violet Lefebvre.
+Then in the mid-1940s, the family migrated to Puyallup, WA and resided at 9708 East 112th Street.
+He worked as a stationary engineer and held a membership in the Boilermakers Loal 568.
+Sadly, Ellen died at age 63 on June 18, 1969.
+Her obituary was published in the Tacoma News Tribune.
+Arthur survived for another three years.
+The angel of death swept him away at the age of 72 on Sept.
+25, 1972.
+The News Tribune printed an obituary, which noted that he was survived by four grandchldren.

-His first wife was Amelia Sehnert ( ? - ? ), daughter of Mary M. Sehnert.
+His first wife was Amelia Schnert/Sehnert (1872- ? ), daughter of Frederick and Mary Schnert.

-Heartache blanketed the family on May 3, 1896, when their three-year-old child died of"sparms," as reported by the Ottawa Daily Republic.
+Heartache blanketed the family on May 3, 1896, when their three-year-old son Ralph died of "spasms," as reported by the Ottawa Daily Republic.

 In February 1897, Perry was in Kansas City working at the Armour meat packing house, and returned home for a visit.
 The local gossip columns said that "his hands have become effected, by the handling of the meats in such a manner that the nails on all the fingers are dropping off."
 By August 1897, they were in Ottawa at the address of East Second Street.